palkan/action_policy/docs/non_rails.md

 # Using with Ruby applications

-Action Policy is designed to be independent on any framework and doesn't have dependencies.
+Action Policy is designed to be independent of any framework and doesn't have dependencies.
 You can [write your policies](writing_policies.md) the same way as for Rails applications.

 In order to have `authorize!` / `allowed_to?` methods you have to include `ActionPolicy::Behaviour` into your class (where you want to perform authorization):